eduMFA/eduMFA/doc/faq/policies.rst

 I create an evil admin policy and locked myself out.
 How can I disable a policy?

-You can use the *pi-manage* command line tool to list, enable and disable policies.
+You can use the *edumfa-manage* command line tool to list, enable and disable policies.
 See

-   pi-manage policy -h
+   edumfa-manage policy -h

 How do policies work anyway?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`policies` are just a set of definitions.
 These definitions are meant to
-modify the way privacyIDEA reacts on requests.
+modify the way eduMFA reacts on requests.
 Different policies have
 different **scopes** where they act.

 *admin* policies define, what an administrator is